Panniculectomy in Cape Girardeau, MO

 Is there anything I need to do to get myself ready for surgery?

-Patients must stop taking blood thinners and vitamin E supplements at least one week before and after surgery to reduce bruising and lessen the risk of hematoma.
+Patients must stop taking blood thinners and vitamin E supplements at least two weeks before and after surgery to reduce bruising and lessen the risk of hematoma.
 You may need to get medical clearance from your doctor as well as instructions on how to stop the medication if you are currently on prescription blood thinners.
 It is almost important to cease all herbal medication and diet pills (prescription and over-the-counter) at least two weeks before and one week after surgery.

 At Heartland Plastic & Hand Surgery in Cape Girardeau, cosmetic surgeries are elective procedures.
 Our patients are required to be in overall good health before surgery can be performed.
 If there are any remaining questions regarding your health, we may need medical clearance from your primary care doctor.